-During the year, the Group has established and maintained an appropriate and effective risk management and internal control systems.
+During the year ended 31 December 2022, the Group has established and maintained an appropriate and effective risk management and internal control systems.
 Management is responsible for the design, implementation and monitoring of such systems, while the Board oversees management in performing its duties on an ongoing basis.